nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ModDuke home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Modduke home folder.

 **Q**: Can I retrieve my contacts after I have delete them?<br>
 **A**: No. Contacts are permanently deleted and cannot be retrieved after.

 **Q**: If I face an error/bug, where can I seek assistance?<br>
-**A**: You can head to the **[ModDuke GitHub Issues page](https://github.com/AY2021S1-CS2103-F10-2/tp/issues)** and create or find your issue there.
+**A**: You can head to the **[Modduke GitHub Issues page](https://github.com/AY2021S1-CS2103-F10-2/tp/issues)** and create or find your issue there.

 **Q**: Are commands case-sensitive?<br>
 **A**: Yes